wp-plugins/ultimate-events/README.txt

 Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301 USA

 == Changelog ==
+> 1.1.0
+	- Changed position of update button relative to the display table to make it easier to see.
+	- Added cancelation notice to events, accessable via the edit event button.
+(THIS REQUIRES THE PLUGIN TO BE DEACTIVATED AND REACTIVATED TO UPDATE THE TABLES!)

 > 1.0
 	- Added Copy function and ability to handle links for the location.